greenelab/covid19-review/NewToGit.md

     initials: your_initials
     orcid: [your_orcid](https://orcid.org/)
     twitter: your_twitter
-    email: greenescientist@gmail.com
+    email: your_email
     contributions:
       - Writing (or modify as needed!)
     affiliations:
       - Department of XX, University of YY, City, State/Province, Country See [manubot](https://github.com/manubot/rootstock/blob/master/content/metadata.yaml) for examples.
-You can remove Twitter or ORCID if you don't have an account there (although we strongly encourage it!)
+You can remove Twitter or ORCID if you don't have an account there (although we strongly encourage ORCIDs!)
 We will determine author order based on contributions (GitHub tracks who wrote what!)